ipchama/rislive/README.md

                         Include a Base64-encoded version of the original binary BGP message.
   --output {screen,socket}, -o {screen,socket}
                         Where to send the data.
-Currently only "screen" is supported, which is the default.
+Defaults to stdout.
   --socket-path SOCKET_PATH, -s SOCKET_PATH
                         The filename of the unix dgram on which the consumer is listening.
+Defaults to /tmp/risdata.sock.
   --format {influx}, -f {influx}
                         Alternate output format.
   --auto-reconnect AUTO_RECONNECT, -ar AUTO_RECONNECT
                         Auto-reconnect if the connection drops or is severed.
+                        Defaults to True.
 ```
 ## Contributing